youssefHosni/Data-Science-Interview-Questions-Answers/Statistics Interview Questions & Answers for Data Scientists.md

 Answer:

-Chi-square test
-A statistical method is used to find the difference or correlation between the observed and expected categorical variables in the dataset.
+Chi-square test A statistical method is used to find the difference or correlation between the observed and expected categorical variables in the dataset.

-Example: A food delivery company wants to find the relationship between gender, location and food choices of people in India.
+Example: A food delivery company wants to find the relationship between gender, location, and food choices of people.

 It is used to determine whether the difference between 2 categorical variables is:

 * Due to chance or

 * Due to relationship

 Analysis of Variance (ANOVA) is a statistical formula used to compare variances across the means (or average) of different groups.
 A range of scenarios uses it to determine if there is any difference between the means of different groups.

 t_test is a statistical method for the comparison of the mean of the two groups of the normally distributed sample(s).

-It is used when:

-* pulation parameter (mean and standard deviation) is not known
-* mple size (number of observations) < 30
+It comes in various types such as:

+1. One sample t-test:

+Used to compare the mean of a sample and the population.

+2. Two sample t-tests:

+Used to compare the mean of two independent samples and whether their population is statistically different.

+3. Paired t-test:

+Used to compare means of different samples from the same group.